manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		```

 	----
-	## EM Install: Installer wizard does not launch?
+	## EM Install: Installer wizard does not start?

 	**Problem statement**
 	You try installing EM from the terminal with `./em13500_linux64.bin`.
-The installation initiates but does not launch the installer window/wizard.
+The installation begins but does not display the installer window/wizard.
 The installer either exits with an error or does not display the wizard at all.

 	```
 	...
-	Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using '<hostname>:1.0' as the value of the DISPL at sun.awt.X11GraphicsEnvironment.initDisplay(Native Method)
+	Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using '[host-name]:1.0' as the value of the DISPL at sun.awt.X11GraphicsEnvironment.initDisplay(Native Method)
 	...
 	...